EPR Update Summer 2025

 EPR applies to any business that involves packaging.
 The government has laid out a specific set of, “packaging activities”, here’s the full list;

-• Supply packaged goods to the UK market under your own brand (e.g. any goods with a name, a trademark, or any distinguishing mark).
+- Supply packaged goods to the UK market under your own brand (e.g. any goods with a name, a trademark, or any distinguishing mark).

-• Place goods into packaging that’s unbranded when it’s supplied.
+- Place goods into packaging that’s unbranded when it’s supplied.

-• Import products in packaging.
+- Import products in packaging.

-• Own an online marketplace.
+- Own an online marketplace.

-• Hire or loan out reusable packaging.
+- Hire or loan out reusable packaging.

-• Supply empty packaging.
+- Supply empty packaging.

 It's clear from this that the government intends to target as wide a range of businesses as possible so that EPR can act as a driver for change in the packaging industry, particularly in terms of minimising the environmental impact of waste.

-A wide range of activities including packaging imports will be affected by EPR
+A wide range of activities, including packaging imports, will be affected by EPR

-Understanding Extended Producer Responsibility (EPR)
+How do Extended Producer Responsibility (EPR) Schemes work?

 EPR schemes aim to reduce waste generation and promote reuse and recycling.
 The concept was first introduced back in the 1990s in Sweden.
 Thomas Lindhqvist wrote a report to the Swedish Ministry of the Environment in 1990, where EPR was defined as, "an environmental protection strategy to reach an environmental objective of a decreased total environmental impact of a product, by making the manufacturer of the product responsible for the entire life-cycle of the product and especially for the take-back, recycling and final disposal."

-Since then EPR schemes have been rolled out in the EU and many other countries including, India, Australia, Japan, Canada and the United States.
+Since then, EPR schemes have been rolled out in the EU and many other countries, including India, Australia, Japan, Canada and the United States.
 The legislation varies from country to country, with tariff structures, payment thresholds and reporting requirements being unique to each area.

-The Environment Act 2021, contained the UK’s framework for a new and enhanced extended producer responsibility (EPR) programme, however, the specifics of EPR in the UK have yet to be fully finalised.
+The Environment Act 2021 contained the UK’s framework for a new and enhanced extended producer responsibility (EPR) programme; however, the specifics of EPR in the UK have yet to be fully finalised.
 The fee structure (what will be charged for each type of packaging) has not yet been given and is currently scheduled to be decided in Autumn 2024.

 Producer responsibility schemes for batteries and waste electronics and electrical equipment (WEEE) have been in use in the UK since 1997, one of the consequences of this was the roll-out of battery bins in supermarkets.
-Supermarkets are again taking the lead with packaging EPR with the introduction of soft-plastic recycling facilities and re-fill/reuse schemes for other household goods.
-There will likely be an increase in take-back schemes, as well as new packaging solutions as large-scale producers seek to minimise the cost impact of EPR.
+Supermarkets are again taking the lead with packaging EPR with the introduction of soft-plastic recycling facilities and refill/reuse schemes for other household goods.
+There will likely be an increase in take-back schemes, as well as new packaging solutions, as large-scale producers seek to minimise the cost impact of EPR.

 EPR and its implications on packaging